Anyamborogass/Cast4TV/README.md

 npx expo start --dev-client --clear
 ```

-3. Start the application on the device and connect to the server (for exanmple: 192.168.0.200:8081)
+3. Start the application on the device and connect to the server (for example: http://192.168.0.200:8081)

-### License